The Science Behind Thinkscape

 Many minds are better than one.
 Research shows collective intelligence grows with group size.
 Research also shows that conversational deliberation is critical for groups to surface ideas, debate options, and solve complex problems.
 If only we could combine the power of collective intelligence with conversation.

-Unfortunately, conversations degrade with groups larger than 7 to 10.
-That’s because turn-taking dynamics fall apart, providing less “airtime” per person and less ability to respond to others.
-In fact, putting 40 people in a chat-room or video conference would not yield a “dialog” but a stream of individual remarks.
+Unfortunately, conversations degrade in groups larger than 5 to 7 people.
+That’s because turn-taking dynamics fail, providing less and less “airtime” per person and less ability to respond to others.
+In fact, putting 30 people in a chat-room or video conference would not yield a “dialog” but a stream of individual monologues.

-And yet, Mother Nature has solved this problem, enabling large groups to communicate so effectively they converge on rapid solutions with extreme efficiency.
-Biologists call this Swarm Intelligence and it’s the reason why birds flock, fish school, and bees swarm - they are significantly smarter when thinking together than alone.
+And yet, Mother Nature solved this, enabling very large groups to communicate so effectively they converge on solutions with extreme efficiency.
+Biologists call this Swarm Intelligence and it’s the reason why birds flock, fish school, and bees swarm - they are much smarter when thinking together than working alone.

-So we invented Conversational Swarm Intelligence (CSI), or more simply referred to as Hyperchat AI™ technology.
-It is a powerful use of AI Agents that divides large human groups into a set of small networked subgroups, each sized for thoughtful conversation.
+So we invented Conversational Swarm Intelligence (or simply Hyperchat AI™ ).
+It is a new form of human communication that uses the power of Generative AI to divides large groups into a set of small networked subgroups, each sized for thoughtful conversation.

-The magic is our patented use of AI Agents to propagate insights across the full group in real-time.
-This combines the benefits of small-scale discussion with the collective intelligence benefits of large populations.
+The magic is our patented AI Agents that seamlessly propagate insights across the full population in real-time.
+This combines the benefits of small-scale discussion with the collective intelligence benefits of large groups.
 The results have been remarkable.

 As shown above, using Thinkscape produced the most accurate results, beat the average individual by 77% and the Wisdom of Crowds by 50%.
 At the same, Thinkscape provided a wealth of qualitative insights, documenting the strategies used to reach the solution.
 And most remarkable – the process in Thinkscape took less than five minutes!